hantsy/spring-microservice-sample/README.md

 The `--build` parameter tells Docker build Docker images for all services firstly, then create containers based on the built images.

-Due we have run a Nginx a reverse proxy, all APIs can be accessed through a single entry.
+We have run a Nginx a reverse proxy, all APIs can be accessed through a single entry.

 The following services will be provided.